 Salt and freshly ground pepper

-Once you're done rolling out the dough, place it on baking sheets lined with parchment paper.
+Place the pastry on a baking tray lined with parchment paper.

 With a sharp knife, score a line inside the border of the puff pastry 1/2 inch from the edge.
 Do not cut all the way down to the bottom.